buoncubi/document_class_hierarchy/README.md

 Finally, testing and examples functions are implemented as well, for details see the *"./src/main.cpp"* file.

 **Remark**: the developing of this project is aimed for experiencing C++ features.
-So, its implementation may not use optimised functions and libraries but, on the other hands, it explore the usage of templates, operators, class hierarchy etc.
+So, its implementation may not use optimised functions and libraries but, on the other hand, it explores the usage of: *templates*, *operators*, *class hierarchy*, etc.